 If you need to raise funding from VCs for your startup, the first step is to create a pitch deck.
 A pitch deck is a brief presentation that provides investors with an overview of your business, whether it’s showcasing your product, sharing your business model, giving a look into your monetization strategy, and introducing your team.

 A pitch deck is an essential fundraising tool, whether you’re looking to raise $50,000, $500,000 or $50 million.

 Despite the brevity of the presentations, which usually run for 10 slides or less, creating a pitch deck is not an easy task.
 If you’ve never done it before and you’re a first-time entrepreneur, it can be incredibly daunting.

 To help you with this daunting task, why not take some cues from other startups who’ve raised money from angel investors and VCs?
-I’ve compiled a list of 30 of the best startup pitch decks to help you to use as reference when it comes time to create a pitch deck of your own.
+I’ve compiled a list of 30 of the best startup pitch deck examples to help you to use as reference when it comes time to create a pitch deck of your own.
 These are the pitch decks of some of your favorite tech brands that you use every day.
 These pitch decks definitely helped them get to the top.

 From behemoths like Facebook and YouTube to up-and-coming superstars like Buffer, together these startups have raised millions of dollars and are now worth billions!